 Life on the street was difficult for Lawrence.
 He was isolated, ignored and his mental health deteriorated.
 Now, Lawrence can relax knowing he has a stable and safe home for as long as is needed in an Emmaus community, access to fully paid training to increase his employability and help to move on to independent living when he is ready.

+None of this would be possible without your support.
 Help us to bring more homeless people like Lawrence into our communities in 2020.